-You may have learned that certain things happen inevitably, and unsubscribes are one of them.
-In life, you cannot please everyone that’s why this is a double-edged sword.
-On one side, your list is clearly itself out and on the other side, unsubscribing hurts your ego.
+You may have learned that certain things happen inevitably, and unsubscribes from your mailing list are one of them.
+In life, you cannot please everyone, which is why this is a double-edged sword.
+On the one hand, your list is cleaning itself out and on the other hand, no email marketer likes an unsubscribe.

-You may also know that it’s up to 5 times more expensive to acquire a new customer than to retain an existing one.
-Thus, you should do everything possible to maintain the list with consistent numbers, and reduce email unsubscribe rates successfully - but keeping people engaged with your content.
-As email marketing will drive far more conversions than other marketing channels, it has never been more important to reduce email unsubscribe rates as much as you can.
+You may also know that it is up to 5 times more expensive to acquire a new customer than to retain an existing one.
+Thus, you should do everything possible to maintain the list with consistent numbers, and reduce email unsubscribe rates successfully - by keeping people engaged with your content.
+As email marketing will drive far more conversions than other marketing channels, it has never been more essential to reduce email unsubscribe rates as much as you can.

-Whatever you do, you cannot stop people from unsubscribing to your services, it’s against the law.
+Whatever you do, you cannot stop people from unsubscribing to your services.
 Even if you persist, you can become annoying and people may report your campaigns as spam.
 Therefore, you can damage your sender reputation considerably.
-We’ve covered how to avoid sender reputation in this article.
+We talk about sender reputation in this article.
 For those that want to go, you can make unsubscribing easy.
-In certain cases, they may even come back.
+In some instances, they may even come back.

 Know Your Email Unsubscribe Rate

-It’s essential that you analyze statistics ever so often to check for any differences or similarities after each message sent, that's paramount to reduce email unsubscribe rates.
+You must analyze statistics regularly, to check for any differences after each email sent; that is paramount to reduce email unsubscribe rates.
 How many people have opted out after the last campaign?
-Don’t just have a quick glance through the numbers.
+Do not just have a glance through the numbers.
 Instead, you should look for:

 - Is the trend going up or down?

-- Do you see considerable spikes at a specific time of the year?
+- Do you see considerable spikes at specific times of the year?

-- Have certain campaigns generated higher rates than the usual?
+- Have certain campaigns generated higher unsubscribe rates than the usual?

-If you don’t see any changes yet you still believe that something is wrong, you should use TheChecker for email verification.
-It will clear your list from inactive users that are contributing to false statistics.
+If you do not see any changes, yet you believe that something is wrong, you should use TheChecker for email verification.
+It will clear your list from inactive users that are contributing to misleading statistics.